Cornish pilot gig: Pilot gigs today

 Today, pilot gigs are used primarily for sport, with around 100 clubs across the globe.
-The main concentration is within Cornwall and the Isles of Scilly, however clubs exist in Suffolk, Sussex, Somerset, Hampshire, Devon, Dorset, Wales and London.
+The main concentration is within Cornwall, Devon and the Isles of Scilly, however clubs exist in Suffolk, Sussex, Somerset, Hampshire, Dorset, Wales and London.
 Internationally, there are pilot gig clubs in France, the Netherlands, the Faroe Islands, Australia, Bermuda, and the United States.

 All modern racing gigs are based on the Treffry, built in 1838 by William Peters of St Mawes, and still owned and raced by the Newquay Rowing Club.
-She was built for the Treffry Company, new owners of Newquay Harbour.
+She was built for the Treffry Company, new owners of Newquay harbour.
 However non-racing gigs have been built which do not conform to the exact specification of the Treffry and are disallowed from racing in competitive races.

 The sport is governed by the Cornish Pilot Gig Association, which monitors all racing gigs during the construction phase.
 The Association's Standards Officer is responsible for measuring every gig at least three times during construction, to ensure that it conforms to the Standard set by the Association.
 Gigs are crewed by six rowers, and helmed by a coxswain.
 Modern gig racing dates from 1986, the founding of the CPGA, and the codification of class rules for the construction of new gigs.

 In 2018 the 200th gig was registered on the CPGA register, built by W.C.
 Hunkin and Sons of Fowey.
 A new gig, complete with trailer and all equipment, costs over £32,000.
 From 2017, the CPGA has encouraged a 'Club In A Box' scheme.
 This includes a fibreglass gig, which is much cheaper than a traditionally-built wooden gig and allows a club to form and begin training and fundraising for a competitive boat.

-In the United States, pilot gig racing is becoming increasingly more popular, especially on the New England coastline where whaling was a major industry.
+As of 2023, pilot gig racing is becoming more popular in the United States, especially on the New England coast where whaling was a major industry.
 These boats, however, are less regulated than their British counterparts.
 While modern rowing technology is considered inappropriate, there are no strict rules as to what can and cannot be raced.
 Boats are classed by number of rowers and their approximate age.
 The rules are also different during the race; generally "fisherman's rules" apply—meaning that there are no rules.

+Recently (2024), there has been a demand for more readily available information about gig rowing, leading to the creation of the 'GigRower' website.
+This website, along with their social media pages, work with the CPGA to provide gig rowing news, information, and live streams of championships to the increasing number of gig rowers around the globe.

 World championships

 Since 1990, the World Pilot Gig Championships have been held annually on the Isles of Scilly.
-Held over the first May bank holiday weekend, they are attended by over 2000 rowers and spectators, and is widely believed to be the busiest weekend on the islands, with an approximate doubling of population.
+Held over the Early May bank holiday weekend, they are attended by over 2000 rowers and spectators.
+It is widely believed to be the busiest weekend on the islands, with an approximate doubling of population.